Emil Sildnes

-Emil Sildnes (born 29 January 1993) is a Norwegian footballer who plays as a midfielder for HamKam.
+Emil Sildnes (born 29 January 1993) is a Norwegian footballer who plays as a midfielder for Åsane Fotball in OBOS-ligaen.

 Career

 Sildnes started his senior career with HamKam in 2009.
 In the opening round of the 2014 season, he broke his leg.
 He returned to football with Oppsal in 2016, before moving to Strømmen in 2017.
 After two seasons with Strømmen, he returned to HamKam in 2019.
 On 2 April 2022, he made his Eliteserien debut in a 2–2 draw against Lillestrøm.